Jeffrey Dean Morgan: Career

 Starting with Uncaged (1991), Morgan has appeared in over 25 feature films.
 However, the bulk of his work has been in television.
 He was a major character in the 1996–97 television series The Burning Zone, appearing in eleven of its nineteen episodes.

 In 2005 and 2006, Morgan simultaneously appeared in three television series: in the CW series Supernatural as John Winchester, in a recurring role on ABC's Grey's Anatomy as heart transplant patient Denny Duquette, and as Judah Botwin in two episodes of the Showtime series Weeds.
 He has also guest-starred in a number of television series, including ER, JAG, Walker, Texas Ranger, Angel, CSI: Crime Scene Investigation, Sliders, The O.C. and Monk.
 In 2007, Morgan was cast in a proposed project by Grey's Anatomy creator Shonda Rhimes.
 The series, tentatively titled "Correspondents", was to have started production in summer 2007.
 ABC instead picked up a spin-off of Grey's Anatomy, called Private Practice, that was also created by Rhimes.
 As a result, "Correspondents" was shelved.

 In 2007, Morgan starred in the film The Accidental Husband, which finished filming in March 2007 and was released on DVD in 2009.

-Morgan starred in the thriller The Resident in 2011.
+Jeffrey starred in the thriller The Resident in 2011.
 He also appeared in the drama film Days of Wrath in 2008.

 In 2009, Morgan portrayed The Comedian, a cigar-chomping antihero in Watchmen, based on Alan Moore's graphic novel.
 In the same year, Morgan appeared in Taking Woodstock, and played Clay in a comic book film adaptation of The Losers.
 He also played Jeb Turnbull in the DC comic book film Jonah Hex.

 Morgan appeared in the crime thriller Texas Killing Fields as a homicide detective in 2011.
 The following year, Morgan starred in the television drama series Magic City, which centered on mob life in 1950s Miami.
 The same year, Morgan starred in the horror-thriller The Possession, and had a supporting role in the war film Red Dawn.

 In 2014, Morgan played Charlie Peters, the owner of the Cake House, in the season finale of Shameless.